Andrew Lloyd Webber: 2000s

 In April 2008, Lloyd Webber reprised his role as judge, this time in the BBC musical talent show I'd Do Anything.
 The show followed a similar format to its Maria and Joseph predecessors, this time involving a search for an actress to play the role of Nancy in a West End production of Lionel Bart's Oliver!, a musical based on the Charles Dickens' novel Oliver Twist.
 The show also featured a search for three young actors to play and share the title character's role, but the show's main focus was on the search for Nancy.
 The role was won by Jodie Prenger despite Lloyd Webber's stated preference for one of the other contestants; the winners of the Oliver role were Harry Stott, Gwion Wyn-Jones and Laurence Jeffcoate.
 Also in April 2008, Lloyd Webber was featured on the U.S. talent show American Idol, acting as a mentor when the 6 finalists had to select one of his songs to perform for the judges that week.

-Lloyd Webber accepted the challenge of managing the UK's entry for the 2009 Eurovision Song Contest, to be held in Moscow.
+Lloyd Webber managed the UK's entry for the 2009 Eurovision Song Contest, to be held in Moscow.
 In early 2009 a series, called Eurovision: Your Country Needs You, was broadcast to find a performer for a song that he would compose for the competition.
 Jade Ewen won the right to represent Britain, winning with "It's My Time", by Lloyd Webber and Diane Warren.
 At the contest, Lloyd Webber accompanied her on the piano during the performance.
 The United Kingdom finished fifth in the contest.

 On 8 October 2009, Lloyd Webber launched the musical Love Never Dies at a press conference held at Her Majesty's Theatre, where the original Phantom has been running since 1986.
 Also present were Sierra Boggess, who had been cast as Christine Daaé, and Ramin Karimloo, who portrayed Phantom, a role he had recently played in the West End.